Trams in Sydney: Clovelly line

 The line branched from the line to Coogee at Darley Road in Randwick.
 It ran north along Darley Road, then turned right into Clovelly Road to run down to its terminus at Clovelly Beach.

 The line opened from Darley Road to the intersection of Clovelly and Carrington Roads in 1912, then to Clovelly in 1913.
 Though services ran from Circular Quay and from Railway Square (from 1923).
 The line closed on 27 September 1957 in conjunction with the closure of the Pitt and Castlereagh street lines on the same day as the Clovelly trams used these streets in the city.
-The tram line followed the current route of State Transit route 339.
+The tram line followed the current route of Transdev John Holland route 339.

 Coogee line

 This line branched from Anzac Parade at Alison Road, and ran on its own tram reservation beside Centennial Park as far as Darley Road.

 It then ran, first alongside, then later along King Street beside the Randwick Tramway Workshops, then ran in its own reservation to Belmore Road.

 It then ran down Perouse Road, St Pauls Street, Carr Street and Arden Street before terminating in a balloon loop in Dolphin Street, Coogee Beach.

 It ran through several small tram reservations on its way down from Randwick to the beach.
 The line from the city to Randwick Racecourse opened in 1880, the first suburban extension of the system.

 It was extended to High Street, Randwick in 1881 (in which year the Randwick Tramway Workshops also opened) and to Coogee in 1883, and electric services were introduced in 1902.

 The line closed in October 1960.
-It follows the current route of State Transit route 373.
+It follows the current route of Transdev John Holland route 373.

 La Perouse line

 The La Perouse line was the second longest of the Sydney system (when at maximum extent) and was the last line (along with the Maroubra line) to close.

 This line branched from Oxford Street at Taylor Square in Darlinghurst to run south along Flinders Street, then onto its own tram reservation along the eastern side of Anzac Parade beside Moore Park.
 The section of this line from the city as far as Alison Road began life in 1880 as the first suburban extension to Randwick (see Coogee Line).
 It contained what was probably the world's first use of a balloon loop for tramways, built in Moore Park in 1881.
 The Sydney system made extensive use of loops.

 From Alison Road, the La Perouse Line proceeded down the centre of Anzac Parade through Maroubra Junction, and Malabar to its balloon loop terminus at La Perouse.
 At Malabar, a single line branched off to serve Long Bay Gaol.
 The line was double track throughout.

 The line was built in stages from 1900 to 1902.
 It was the final line to close on 25 February 1961.
-The line followed the current route of State Transit route 394.
+The line followed the current route of Transdev John Holland route 394.